ttltrk/TTT/LAN/ENG/ENG.md

 what is a note - Mi az a hangjegy?
 I was sad after the film. - Szomorú voltam a film után. i study art history - Művészettörténetet tanulok.
-We heard a sound in the kitchen. - Hangot hallottunk a konyhában.
+We heard a  in the kitchen. - Hangot hallottunk a konyhában.
-When did you hear the sound? - Mikor hallottad a hangot?
+When did you hear the ? - Mikor hallottad a hangot?
 What do you think of modern art? - Mit gondolsz a modern művészetről?
-The clock makes a sound. - Az óra hangot ad.
+The clock makes a . - Az óra hangot ad.